rnldlcn/businessclasstvph/README.md

 A premium, bespoke WordPress theme engineered from the ground up for **Business Class TV**.
 This platform is designed to serve as a high-end digital editorial spread and video streaming vault, completely bypassing bloated commercial themes in favor of raw performance and strict design constraints.

-This repository represents the core codebase for the STI College Ortigas-Cainta capstone project, delivering a production-ready, client-manageable media network.
+This repository represents a commercial, freelance build, delivering a production-ready, client-manageable media network.

 ## 🏗️ Architecture & Stack